siegebell/vsc-prettify-symbols-mode/README.md

 Prettify symbols mode makes *visual* substitutions to your source code, e.g. displaying `fun` as `λ`, while never touching your code itself.

+**Notice**: *this extension is not yet supported by the public release of vscode; it only works in the insider's build*.

 ## Configuration

 Once you have installed this extension, modify  `settings.json` to add language-specific substitutions.
 For example, the following settings will target F# files, and will make the following substitutions: `fun` -> `λ` and `=>` -> `⇒`.